autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/calibrating-sensors/lidar-imu-calibration/index.md

 !!! warning

-    This calibration tool is developed with ROS1, and it is not compatible with ROS2.
+    This calibration tool is developed with ROS 1, and it is not compatible with ROS 2.
-    So, we are providing a docker image which has ROS1 and all necessary packages.
+    So, we are providing a docker image which has ROS 1 and all necessary packages.
     In the calibration instructions, we will ask you to install docker on your system.